 This means that as a beneficiary of the temporary protection status, the person gets an unlimited access to the labour market.
-This is specified also on the dedicated government webpage that provides information to Ukrainians.
+This is specified also on the dedicated government webpage that provides information to displaced persons from Ukraine.
 Nevertheless, the possibility to work is linked to the application for registration in the territory (see below).
-The situation is different for self-employees (see below).